F0RSV1NNA/squad-dma/README.md

 # Squad-DMA-Radar

 ## Description
-Squad DMA Radar is a radar tool for Squad that provides real-time tracking of players/vehicles/deployables on a 2D map.
+Squad DMA Radar is a radar tool for Squad that provides real-time tracking of players/vehicles/deployables on a 2D map. \
+open directory in terminal and paste : Get-ChildItem | Unblock-File

 ## Usage
 1. Clone the repository.